Piesie Esther

-Esther Owusu popularly known as Piesie Esther is Ghanaian gospel singer, songwriter and musician.
+Esther Owusu, popularly known as Piesie Esther, is a Ghanaian gospel singer, songwriter, and musician.

 Early life and background

 Esther Owusu was born on 3 June 1981 in Tamale, Northern Region of Ghana, to parents Grace Adu and Ransford Owusu.
 Although born in the north, she hails from Nsuta-Atonsu in the Ashanti Region and spent much of her youth there, completing her junior high education at Atonsu S.D.A JHS.